mvrdevelopment/spec/mvr-spec.md

 Node name: `CustomCommand`

 The Custom command contains the command that will be executed on the fixture.
-The definition from the syntax for the command aligns with the DIN SPEC 15800 [defintion for control based symbol](https://github.com/mvrdevelopment/spec/blob/main/gdtf-spec.md#channel-function).
+The definition from the syntax for the command aligns with the DIN SPEC 15800 [definition for control based symbol](https://github.com/mvrdevelopment/spec/blob/main/gdtf-spec.md#channel-function).

 With this feature you can control static properties for fixture that can not be controlled via DMX.